 At a picnic, bring giant cutting boards for serving.
 If a table isn’t available, they will help create a flat surface for pitchers, plates and other items.

 For an alternative to sandwiches, try bringing wraps.
-Kids will love these peanut butter apple wrapsfrom ReadySetEat.
+Kids will love some peanut butter apple wraps.

 Remember to pre-cut food so people can easily eat with one hand or eat standing up at the picnic location.
 Grilled vegetables are a great picnic option, especially for vegetarians and vegans.